madeintandem/row_boat/API.md

 `:wrap_in_transaction` simply tells RowBoat whether or not you want your whole import wrapped in a database transaction.

-Whatever you define in this method will be merged into the defaults.
+Whatever you define in this method will be merged into the defaults:

   - `:chunk_size` - `500`
   - `:key_mapping` - `column_mapping`